Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

-\begin{proof} Equation~\eqref{eq_width_level_k} follows from~\eqref{eq_increment_width_lvl_k} by a union bound.
-Let us prove~\eqref{eq_increment_width_lvl_k} by recursion on $|i|\leq n$.
-The set $\e$ is not stable under the contour dynamics around the poles.
+The set $\e$, given in Definition~\ref{def_effective_state_space} as a volume neighbourhood of a fixed curve, is not stable under the contour dynamics around the poles.
 Rather than work directly with $\e$, it is convenient to consider a subset that has this stability property.
-Introduce then the set $Q_n$ of curves for which there is some room below the pole:
+Introduce then the set $Q_n$ of curves for which there is at least $n$ vertical edges between pole $1$ and poles $2,4$ (recall that $L_k/R_k$ is the left/right extremity of pole $k$ with $1\leq k\leq 4$):